Reporting of Child Abuse and Criminal Activity

 When do I report?

-Again, if you are covered as a Mandatory Reporter under Iowa Code Chapter 232, you also must report all forms of child abuse such as child neglect (not just physical or sexual abuse).
+If you are covered as a mandatory reporter, you also must report all forms of child abuse such as child neglect (not just physical or sexual abuse).

 What is physical abuse?

 Physical abuse is defined as any non-accidental physical injury, or injury which is at variance with the history given of it, suffered by a child as the result of the acts or omissions of a person responsible for the care of the child.
 Common indicators could include unusual or unexplained burns, bruises, or fractures.